 There are several natural ways to enable your body to clear acne that I like to explore with my patients who have experienced acne after stopping birth control.
-These tactics work even if you’ve never been on birth control, too.
+These tactics work whether you’ve been on birth control or not.

-When you understand that acne is multifactorial and often a combination of poor gut health, elimination of metabolic waste, inflammation, and hormones then these tactics make sense.
+When you understand that acne is multifactorial and often a combination of poor gut health, inefficient elimination of metabolic waste, inflammation, and hormones, these tactics make sense.
 We have bacteria on our skin as part of our normal flora, but there are certain species that can become problematic, especially when there is excess sebum (oil) production and inflammation.
-Lowering inflammation by supporting your gut and eating an anti-inflammatory diet can help you clear acne and make it gone for good.
+Lowering inflammation by supporting your gut and eating an anti-inflammatory diet can help you clear acne and make it disappear for good.

 1. Support Healthy Elimination

 Aim for 25 grams of fiber daily.
 If you’re not currently eating that much, start slow and work your way up.
-I suggest starting with increasing your vegetable intake.
+I suggest increasing your vegetable intake as a first step.
 Aim for 6-9 cups of veggies every day.
 It will do wonders for your skin!
 How to start?
-Grab my hormone balancing meal plan here.
+Grab my hormone-balancing meal plan here.

 2. Drink Plenty Of Water

-Not only will this help remove metabolic waste, but dehydration is bad for your entire body, and that includes your skin.
+Not only will this help remove metabolic waste, but hydration is great for your entire body, and that includes your skin.
 This study showed that drinking 2 liters per day for just one month significantly impacted participants’ skin.

 3. Take a Two Week Detox

-Want to fast track your way to clear, glowing skin?
-Consider a two week detox focused on nutrients that aid in elimination and help support your skin.
+Want to fast-track your way to clear, glowing skin?
+Consider a two-week detox focused on nutrients that aid in elimination and may help support your skin.

 Sometimes, simply adding fiber to your diet isn’t enough.
-And sometimes you want your skin looking better like yesterday.
-This is why thousands of women turn to my detox kits for more complete support and see amazing skin-clearing benefits as a result.
-Check out the Paleo Detox and Plant-Based Detox (vegan).
+And sometimes, you want your skin to look better, like, yesterday.
+This is why thousands of women turn to detox kits for more complete support and see amazing skin benefits as a result.
+Learn more about the Paleo Detox and Plant-Based Detox (vegan).